rklogan/fontdiff/README.md

 For every line in the text sample, the tool renders two raster images in high resolution.
 One image is typeset using the original font, and the second uses the new font.
-If there is any difference between these two high-resulution images (even if it’s just whitespace caused by kerning changes), the output PDF highlights the difference in color.
+If there is any difference between these two high-resolution images (even if it’s just whitespace caused by kerning changes), the output PDF highlights the difference in color.